Built for the Frontlines

 Lexis+AI also offers an AI-powered document drafting assistant which helps attorneys generate legal documents while ensuring compliance with jurisdiction-specific requirements.

-Spellbook is intended for transactional lawyers and completely changes the contract drafting and review game with AI-powered legal document creation.
+Spellbook is intended for transactional lawyers and completely changes the contract drafting and review game with AI-powered legal document creation that works directly in Microsoft Word.
 This tool stands out for its ability to learn from a firm's existing contract templates and drafting preferences, creating a customized drafting experience.

 This AI-based legal platform helps with multiple litigation tasks.
 NexLaw’s main feature, the AI Trial Copilot, works alongside attorneys during trials by quickly pulling up relevant case law, providing guidance on procedures, and suggesting possible objections when needed.